oleksandrmerkuloff/django-todo-app/README.md

 # Django Task Manager

-This is a simple task manager up.
+This is a simple task manager app.
 If you need project for tests or learning django just download this repo

 ### Setup